SMS Hansa (1898)

 Service history

-Hansa was ordered under the contract name "N" and was laid down at the AG Vulcan shipyard in Stettin in April 1896.
-She was launched on 12 March 1898, having been christened by Johann Georg Mönckeberg, then the 2nd Mayor of Hamburg, one of the Hanseatic cities, after which Hansa had been named.
-A shipyard crew then took the unfinished ship to Kiel in early 1899, where fitting-out work was completed.
-She was commissioned on 20 April and began sea trials; during this period, she was commanded by Kapitän zur See (KzS–Captain at Sea) Emil Freiherr von Lyncker.
+Hansa was ordered under the contract name "N" and was laid down at the AG Vulcan shipyard in Stettin on 23 July 1896, though some initial assembly of material had begun in workshops on 27 April.
+She was launched on 12 March 1898, having been christened by Johann Georg Mönckeberg, then the 2nd Mayor of Hamburg, one of the Hanseatic cities, which reflected a tradition of the Hanseatic League, after which Hansa had been named.
+Initial testing of her steam plant began on 14 October, and on 16 November, a shipyard crew took the ship to Swinemünde for a test cruise in the Baltic Sea three days later.
+Hansa was then taken to Kiel, where her armament was installed, along with other final fitting out.
+She was commissioned on 20 April 1899 and began sea trials; during this period, she was commanded by Kapitän zur See (KzS–Captain at Sea) Emil Freiherr von Lyncker.
 During her initial working up period on 6 June, she accidentally ran aground in the Great Belt due to heavy fog.
 She was pulled free by the coastal defense ships Odin and Ägir, but her hull was damaged in the incident.
 In July, Lyncker was relieved by Fregattenkapitän (FK—Frigate Captain) Hugo von Pohl.
-Hansa completed her acceptance trials on 11 August, though her propulsion machinery had not yet been fully evaluated.
+Hansa completed her acceptance trials on 11 August, though her propulsion machinery had not yet been fully evaluated, and she was not yet fully operational.

 East Asia Squadron